2004 GFS Marketplace 400: First practice

 The first practice session was originally scheduled to be held on Friday, August 20, at 11:00 AM EST, and would have lasted for an hour and 50 minutes.
-However, rain would delay the session for over an hour, and afterwards, only 48 minutes of the session were ran.
+However, rain would delay the session for over an hour, and afterwards, only 48 minutes of the session were run.
 Jeremy Mayfield of Evernham Motorsports would set the fastest time in the session, with a lap of 37.352 and an average speed of 192.761 mph.

 Second practice

 The second practice session would occur on Saturday, August 21, at 9:30 AM EST and would last for 45 minutes.
 Jimmie Johnson of Hendrick Motorsports would set the fastest time in the session, with a lap of 29.209 and an average speed of 130.398 mph.

 Third and final practice

 The third and final practice session, sometimes referred to as Happy Hour, would occur on Saturday, August 21, at 11:10 AM EST and would last for 45 minutes.
 Elliott Sadler of Robert Yates Racing would set the fastest time in the session, with a lap of 29.209 and an average speed of 130.398 mph.